turingschool/curriculum/source/academy/workshops/scrabble.markdown

 ### Simple Players

-Build `Player` objects to allow the following interactions:
+Build `Player` objects to support the following interactions:

 {% irb %}
 > player1 = Player.new("Frank")